 And then see if this list of women’s reported priorities matches the answers that you might give, too:

 #1 – Children: a mother will lift a 2-ton Buick to save her toddler trapped beneath.
 Our local news ran a story this week of a mother who threw herself between her 3-year old and the huge cougar who was mauling the child.
-Think back: how many times, as a new Mum, when you were feeling desperately ill, at death’s door, puking and feverish, did you drag yourself out of your sickbed in order to feed the baby or drive the kids to hockey practice?
+Think back: how many times, as a new Mum, even when you were feeling desperately ill, at death’s door, puking and feverish, did you drag yourself out of your sickbed in order to feed the baby or drive the kids to hockey practice?
 Who else on earth would you do this for?
 I blame motherhood for a lot of my selflessness.

 #2 – Home: StatsCan tells us that Canadians spend a whopping $24 billion every year on our home improvements, decorating, and renovations.
 Women seem to care very much about our homes, big or small.
-For both owners and renters, feeling responsible for providing a clean, comfortable and safe home is near the top of our priority list.
+For both owners and renters, feeling responsible for providing a clean, comfortable and safe home for our family is near the top of our priority list.
 And let’s face it, heart sisters, if your house is a complete pigsty because you just haven’t had the time or energy to clean, your visitors will never say: “Boy, is HE a messy housekeeper!”

 #4 – Pets: This fourth place priority listing always draws a knowing laugh from my audiences.
-We do love our pets!
+We love our pets!
 The Ontario Veterinary Medical Association reports that over 40% of women claim that their pets “understand their emotions and moods better than other family members”.
 Nearly half of women say they rely more on their pets for affection than on their family.
 That’s a bit frightening.
 And when asked if they were more likely to lose their temper with a family member or a pet, 67% of women point to those aggravating relatives!

 #5 – Spouse: Yep, on this particular priority list, significant others are right up there.
 Just below the dog.
 While this may seem odd and even shocking at first (we love our pets more than our hubbies?) see #4 for possible explanations for our partners’ fifth place ranking.
-And for both married and single women, I suspect that female friendships easily equal spousal relationships in their importance to our emotional, mental and physical wellbeing.
+And for both married and single women, I suspect that female friendships can equal spousal relationships in their importance to our emotional, mental and physical wellbeing.

 It took a heart attack for me to finally admit that the earth will somehow continue to spin on its axis even if I’m not running everything myself.